geodimizas/water-heater-controller/README.md

 3) Network setings:
 In order to set up your network
 First of all you have to set your esp device to a static port.
-Also you have to set your rooter port forwarding to from a specific port to your esp static ip.
+Also you have to set your router port forwarding to from a specific port to your esp static ip.

  -HOW IT WORKS?
  -Your mobile app sends the "8000/gpio/x" message to your ddns server.
 This server maτches your domain/subdomain to your network ip.
- When your rooter receives this message from the ddns server forwarding the message "gpio/x" to your local port 8000 which is setted from your rooter to your esp device.
+ When your router receives this message from the ddns server forwarding the message "gpio/x" to your local port 8000 which is setted from your router to your esp device.